Angellah Kairuki: Political career

 Kairuki first took on a political role in 2007 when she became a member of the General Council of the women's wing of the ruling Chama Cha Mapinduzi (CCM) party and still continues in this role.
 Since 2010, she is a member of the party's National Executive Council.

 In 2010, Kairuki became a Member of Parliament for CCM when she was appointed to a special seat reserved for women.
 She was the vice chairperson of the parliamentary Constitution, Legal affairs and Governance Committee between 2010 and 2012.
 Her first ministerial role was as a Deputy Minister in the Ministry of Justice and Constitution Affairs, which she served in between 2012 and 2015.
 In 2015, she was named the Deputy Minister of Land, Housing and Human Settlement Development.
 After the 2015 elections, the new President John Magufuli inducted Kairuki into the Cabinet as one of two Ministers in the President's Office responsible for Public Service Management and Good Governance.

 In 2011, she was selected to represent Tanzania in the Inter-Parliamentary Union (IPU) and became a member of IPU's Human Rights Committee.
 She was cited as one of '20 Young Power African Women' in 2013 by Forbes magazine.

 In 2015 she signed an open letter organized by the ONE Campaign, along with a number of prominent women.
 The letter was addressed to Chancellor of Germany Angela Merkel and the Chairperson of the African Union Nkosazana Dlamini-Zuma, urging them to focus on women, to set the priorities in development funding before a main UN summit in September 2015 that will establish new development goals for the generation.

+On October 2, 2022, she was appointed as a minister in President's Office Region Administration and Local Government (PoRALG).